LeonBaum99/CLEF-2025-CheckThat-Lab/README.md

     - includes the predicted papers for the different query sets

-## requirements.txt
+## Requirements
-A text file containing all necessary Python packages required to run the project scripts.
+A requirements.txt text file containing all necessary Python packages required to run the project scripts.
 Use the following command to install these dependencies:

 ```bash
 pip install -r requirements.txt